-Forever Loved: Mortimer
+Forever Loved: Pancake

 He arrived geriatric and intergalactic.
 He was the patriarch of impossible panache.
 Mortimer would make no time for mourning, but mere mortals must weep.